 University of Connecticut Freshman Profile

 Who ends up going to the University of Connecticut?
 It’s 50/50 male/female.
-54% of students get some form of need-based financial aid, so finances shouldn’t necessarily be a barrier to attending.
+A very high percentage of students get some form of need-based financial aid, so finances shouldn’t necessarily be a barrier to attending.
 (You also get a significant tuition cut if you’re from Connecticut, so keep that in mind.)
 This may be why the majority of students come from in-state, but that shouldn’t stop you from applying if UConn is your dream school!

 So…Coalition or Common App?